 Please update your college acceptances as they come through on SCOIR.

 If you haven’t heard from a college yet, explore their website to see if they are delaying acceptance letters.
 Each college is different, and their websites have the best information.

 If you don’t understand your award letter from a college, please call the financial aid department at that school.

 Scholarships are still open.
-Click the link below for College Scholarships and take some time to apply.
+Take some time to apply.
 If you need a transcript or a signature please email Angela Hirt.

 Letter from the AP Program

 The health and safety of educators and students are the AP® Program’s highest priorities.
 As schools and communities navigate the challenges posed by the coronavirus (COVID-19) outbreak, we’ll support AP students with free, optional remote learning and at-home AP testing.
 These options will give students the opportunity to earn the college credit and placement they’ve been working toward all year.

 The AP Program will invest heavily in solutions that are designed to be as simple and lightweight as possible for both students and teachers—without creating additional burdens for school leaders during this time.